theimowski/master-thesis/docs/section-paradigms.md

 ### Pattern matching

-For developers coming from object-oriented background, familiar with languages like C# or Java, pattern matching (in its most primitive form) could be explained as a switch statement in conjunction with an assignment to a symbol for each branch.
+For developers coming from OOP background, familiar with languages like C# or Java, pattern matching (in its most primitive form) could be explained as a switch statement in conjunction with an assignment to a symbol for each branch.
 Pattern matching does not always have to concern multiple cases - sometimes it proves useful with a single case, when such case always applies (for example when unwrapping a value from a data structure, or processing an infinite list).
 The construct is part of syntax of several programming languages, both imperative and declarative, but is specially popular among functional programmers.